Taxable and Nontaxable Fringe Benefits

 The IRS has determined taxes are to be withheld on items and/or services given to employees outside of the base benefit package, even when the employer did not purchase the item or service, but distributes it with the intent of benefiting the employee.

-The college president or designee, and/or, respective KCTCS President’s cabinet member or designee must approve the purchase and/or distribution of items and/or services to employees.
+The college president or designee, and/or, respective KCTCS President’s cabinet member or designee shall approve the purchase and/or distribution of items and/or services to employees.

-- Delegation of authority by the college president or KCTCS President’s cabinet member to his/her designee must be in writing and retained for purposes of audit documentation.
+- Delegation of authority by the college president or KCTCS President’s cabinet member to his/her designee shall be in writing and retained for purposes of audit documentation.

 4. De Minimis Fringe

 The IRS has determined that some benefits can be de minimis in nature.
-To be a de minimis fringe benefit, the benefit must be:
+To be a de minimis fringe benefit, the benefit shall be: